pciaccio/Capstone/README.md

 ###  Input Files

 There are 5 input files that are used by the shiny application that have been uploaded onto this repository.

-Four Words.csv, Three Words.csv, Two Words.csv, and One Word.csv.
-These files contain the 2-,3-,4-, and 5-grams and their frequencies used in the app.
+Four Words.csv, Three Words.csv, Two Words.csv, and One Word.csv, these files contain the 2-,3-,4-, and 5-grams and their frequencies used in the app.

 ### N-gram Files